 Blair Rowitz, M.D., and Dipanjan Pan, Ph.D., collaborated to develop customizable, 3D-printed stents out of materials that can be absorbed by the body.

 Anatomy lab is a rite of passage for medical students.
 The first time they don scrubs, pick up scalpels and approach a human cadaver is, for most physicians, an indelible moment.
 It’s easy to assume that seasoned physicians are guiding future physicians in the lab, but it’s not always the case.
-Often, it’s an anthropologist […]
+Often, it’s an anthropologist who helps med students navigate this new terrain of bone, ligaments and organs.
+That’s true at the Carle Illinois College […]

 Stephen Boppart has been named a Fellow of the National Academy of Inventors in recognition of his work developing and translating novel optical biomedical imaging technologies.